 Don’t be afraid to try new, non-invasive therapy techniques.
 People who suffer from knee pain often turn to acupuncture and Reiki for relief.
 You can also talk to your doctor about PRP (Platelet-Rich Plasma) injection therapy.

-PRP injections are the athletes and anyone else who experiences significant pain that does not go away.
+PRP injections are for athletes and anyone else who experiences significant pain that does not go away.
 The therapy takes less than an hour to perform, and the physician uses the patient’s own blood to provide relief.
 The medical provider draws the patient’s blood, and then separates the platelets from the blood.
 Once the platelets are isolated, the physical injects them, guided by an ultrasound machine, into the affected area.

 PRP therapy requires strict recovery methods and physical therapy to restore movement within 3 months.